 COFFEE ENEMA FILTER

 You could use a French press or a regular coffee machine and unbleached paper filters to drain the coffee.
-I don’t own a coffee maker so I use the pot-boiling method, and purchased a sturdy metal coffee filter from Pure Life Enema.
+I don’t own a coffee maker so I use the pot-boiling method, and purchased a sturdy metal coffee strainer from Pure Life Enema.
 It is an extra fine sieve for collecting teeny coffee particles, and I find it nestles perfectly on top of my half-gallon mason jar.
 Speaking of which…

 MASON JAR

 I use only glass jars to store the booty brew.
 I make several days’ worth at a time and store in quart or half-gallon jars in the refrigerator.
+This makes sense if you’re on a more frequent schedule.
+Otherwise it’s really not that much trouble to brew and use.

 ENEMA BUCKET